webmeier/learnjs/outlines/outline5.md

     8. Hands on: building an infinite-scrolling page
     9. Hands on: building a scrollspy
     10. Hands on: building a drag & drop component
-    11. Hands on: building a swipe-able component
-    12. Hands on: improving the calendar widget
+    11. Hands on: improving the calendar widget
 12. Keyboard events
+    1. Keyboard power user.
     1. Handling keyboard events
     2. Hands on: improving the modal window and off canvas menu
     3. Hands on: improving tabs